This is the easiest distressing technique ever and I’m going to share every little detail with you.

 I will definitely use the layering block in the future.
 Probably a lot.
 I was so excited when I was using the layering block…… I kept talking to myself because I just had to tell someone about the block….and no one else was there.

 I finished the chest with Ceramcoat clear wax applied using a soft link free cloth.
 Can you tell by looking at the photos that the paint is not distressed?
-Let me know what you think about it.
-See you tomorrow for Thrift Store Decor Makeover Day.
+I made a video using the layering block and a bottle brush to distress and antique furniture.
+See the project here…..How To Paint Problem Furniture.